Large deviations for the 3D dimer model: Patching

 In Hall's matching theorem, we shift our perspective from the cut to the sets in the partition.
 Instead of looking at sets that are a mixture of even and odd vertices, we consider a set $C$ of only even (resp.\ only odd) vertices, plus their neighbors

+which are only odd (resp.\ only even).
 The set $C \cup N(C)$ is analogous to either $G_1$ or $G_2$ (without loss of generality $G_1$) plus some of the endpoints of the edges in the cut.
-The excess flow is now the number of even vertices (i.e.\ $|C|$) minus the number of odd vertices (i.e.\ $|N(C)|$).
-Hall's matching theorem is an analog of Theorem \ref{mincut} formulated in these terms: \begin{thm}[Hall's matching theorem \cite{hallmarriage}] Suppose that $G = (V,E)$ is a finite bipartite graph with bipartition $G = A\cup B$.
-The graph $G$ admits a perfect matching consisting of $|A|$ edges if and only if for all $C \subset A$,
+The excess flow is now the number of even vertices (i.e.\ $|C|$) minus the number of odd vertices (i.e.\ $|N(C)|$).\symindex{Chapter 6!set $C$, its neighbors $N(C)$} Hall's matching theorem is an analog of Theorem \ref{mincut} formulated in these terms: \begin{thm}[Hall's matching theorem \cite{hallmarriage}] Suppose that $G = (V,E)$ is a finite bipartite graph with bipartition $G = \mc A\cup \mc B$.
+The graph $G$ admits a perfect matching consisting of $|\mc A|$ edges if and only if for all $C \subset \mc A$,

-satisfies $|N(C)| \geq |C|$. \end{thm} An analogous result holds with $A$ and $B$ switched.
-If $G$ is balanced (i.e.\ $|A| = |B|$), then the existence of a perfect matching with $|A|$ edges is equivalent to the existence of a perfect matching of the whole graph $G$.
-If $G$ is not balanced (i.e.\ $|A|\neq |B|$) then $G$ does not have a perfect matching of the whole graph.
+satisfies $|N(C)| \geq |C|$. \end{thm} An analogous result holds with $\mc A$ and $\mc B$ switched.
+If $G$ is balanced (i.e.\ $|\mc A| = |\mc B|$), then the existence of a perfect matching with $|\mc A|$ edges is equivalent to the existence of a perfect matching of the whole graph $G$.
+If $G$ is not balanced (i.e.\ $|\mc A|\neq |\mc B|$) then $G$ does not have a perfect matching of the whole graph.